-A PHOTO TOUR OF A REFURBED CABIN AT DISNEY’S FORT WILDERNESS RESORT
+PHOTO TOUR OF THE LIVING/DINING/KITCHEN AREA OF A CABIN AT DISNEY’S FORT WILDERNESS RESORT

-Besides changes to color schemes, the key features of the refurb are as follows:
+The Cabins at Fort Wilderness were refurbed in 2016.
+Besides changes to color schemes, the key features of the refurb were:

 - The full sized Murphy bed in the living room is replaced with a queen sized-sofa bed

-- The kitchen is simplified, losing two of the old four burners, and seeing the old separate oven and microwave converted into a single combined object that based on my tests largely works fine as an oven but can’t broil and won’t deliver oven heat greater than 450 degrees (so no broiling), and
+- The kitchen is simplified, losing two of the old four burners, and seeing the old separate oven and microwave converted into a single combined object that based on my tests largely works fine as an oven but can’t broil and won’t deliver oven heat greater than 450 degrees, and

 - The old full bed in the back bedroom is changed to a queen.